 The land cover classification of the watershed has been interpreted from LANDSAT satellite imagery (which has a 30 metre resolution), using computerized classification techniques.
 Individual spectral signatures were classified and grouped into the seven land cover classes: annual crop land, forage, grassland, trees, wetlands, water, urban and transportation (refer to Appendix A for land cover class descriptions).
-Figure 6.0 provides a general representation of the 2001 land cover within the watershed, which is based on land cover imagery data taken on September 3, 2001.
+Figure 5.0 provides a general representation of the 2000-2 land cover within the watershed (note that the northern part of the watershed was analyzed using imagery taken June 6, 2002, the eastern region with imagery taken August 2, 2001, the southern section with imagery taken September 3, 2001, and the western and Dog Creek areas with imagery taken May 18, 2000).